-Oregon’s only heart transplant program ends indefinitely
+Oregon’s only heart transplant program shuts down

 PORTLAND, Ore.
 (AP) — The only Oregon hospital to offer heart transplants is ending its program indefinitely, just days after announcing it would suspend the program for 14 days to regroup.

-Oregon Health & Science University has lost all four of the doctors on the heart transplant team and can no longer perform the operations or provide post-operative care.
+Oregon Health & Science University has lost all four of the heart failure transplant cardiologists on the heart transplant team and can no longer perform the operations or provide post-operative care.

 The Portland hospital said Friday that it is aggressively recruiting heart transplant specialists to restart its 32-year-old program but cannot provide any timeline.